jasonsahl/jasonsahl.github.io/_pages/about.md

 1. *Antimicrobial resistance (AMR) mechanism identification in Acinetobacter baumannii*.
 A. baumannii has a highly plastic genome where AMR mechanisms are not broadly conserved.
 We are using a paired phylogenetic approach to identify novel mechanisms of resistance in this globally important AMR pathogen.
-2. *Characterization of Escherichia coli in Urinary Tract Infections*.
+2. *Characterization of Escherichia coli in Urinary Tract Infections (UTIs)*.
+UTIs are a major problem in the United States with most infections attributed to E. coli.
+We are using new Amplicon Sequencing methods to characterize E. coli directly from urine, providing information on AMR and strain level identity that can be used for source attribution
 3. *Comparative genomics of Burkholderia pseudomallei*.
 4. *Development of Amplicon Sequencing projects for strain level resolution*.

 ### Software